stat6250-w18/course-questions-wiki/week-01/README.md

 - Question (mresendiz3-stat6250): What percentage of students on average resubmit incomplete assignments?
 Does the percentage increase or decrease as the class moves forward?
 - *Question* (akrishnamurthy−stat6250): How are late and incomplete submissions handled ?
 Why incomplete submissions are given a chance for follow-up evaluation with instructor's permission?
 - Question (nshrivastava2-stat6250):Likewise WeekQuiz1, is the instructor will allow student to review on his comments and resubmit on web GitHub for all weekly quizes?
-- Question (aguenane−stat6250): What is going to happen to student grades, if his/she submit assignment late?
+- Question (aguenane−stat6250):Can we ask the professor for extra credits?